Ryan Sieg: Gander Outdoors Truck Series

 For 2010, Sieg and his brother Shane both planned to run the full Truck Series schedule in the No. 39 and No. 93 trucks, respectively.
-Despite having no major sponsorship, Sieg was able to run the entire season, finishing 21 of the 25 races and earning two top-10 finishes, including an 8th at Kentucky Speedway and a 9th at Dover International Speedway.
+Despite having no major sponsorship, Sieg was able to run the entire season, finishing 21 of the 25 races and earning two top-tem finishes, including an eighth at Kentucky Speedway and a ninth at Dover International Speedway.

-On June 10, 2011, Sieg finished 7th in the WinStar World Casino 400K at Texas Motor Speedway, marking his best career finish in his 44th start in the Camping World Truck Series.
+On June 10, 2011, Sieg finished seventh in the WinStar World Casino 400K at Texas Motor Speedway, marking his best career finish in his 44th start in the Camping World Truck Series.
 He also led ten laps earlier after staying out on a pit stop.
-At the September 2 Truck Series race at Atlanta Motor Speedway, he piloted his No. 39 RSS Racing Chevy to a 15th-place finish.
+At the September 2 Truck Series race at Atlanta Motor Speedway, he piloted his No. 39 RSS Racing Chevy to a fifteenth-place finish.

 For 2012, Sieg led six laps at the Charlotte Motor Speedway race after staying out on a pit stop during a caution.
-He ran the final three laps in 3rd position before finishing in 15th after running out of fuel on the last lap at Michigan International Speedway on August 18, marking his best final-laps position in the Camping World Truck Series.
-He would later score a 6th-place finish at Phoenix.
+He ran the final three laps in third position before finishing in fifteenth after running out of fuel on the last lap at Michigan International Speedway on August 18, marking his best final-laps position in the Camping World Truck Series.
+He would later score a sixth place finish at Phoenix.

 In 2013, in addition to running the full Camping World Truck Series season, Sieg substituted for Jeremy Clements in the NASCAR Nationwide Series during the latter's suspension.
 Later in the year he ran at the Indianapolis Motor Speedway in the Indiana 250 for his own team.

 In 2019, Sieg returned to the Truck Series for the JEGS 200 at Dover, driving the No. 33 Chevrolet for Reaume Brothers Racing.
-After starting last in 32nd, he finished 16th.
+After starting last in 32nd, he finished sixteenth.